andypicke/Journalists-Under-Fire/README.md

 # Journalists-Under-Fire
-An analysis of attacks on journalists and press freedom.
+An analysis of threats to journalists and press freedom.

 **IN PROGRESS**

 # Overview

-A free press is a vital component of deomcracy.
+A free press is a vital component of democracy.

 Some of the questions I had in mind when conducting the analysis included:
 - Are there any trends over time?
 Has being a journalist become more or less dangerous?